-Why every woman needs a postpartum herb bath
+Why every new mama needs a postpartum herb bath

 The first time I truly understood the healing powers of herbs was a few days after I gave birth to my first baby.
 I had him at a birth center, and their policy is to come see you at home 2 days after birth.
 I was in really rough shape.
 My baby’s head was ginormous.
-Seriously, it was bigger than 95 percent of newborns (Not a medical condition, just genetically blessed).
-He was also nearly 10 lbs and I had lots of tearing, and lots of stitches.
-I had no idea that healing postpartum was going to be so difficult.
+He was also nearly 10 lbs and unfortunately, I had lots of tearing, and lots of stitches.
+I had no idea that healing postpartum was going to be so dang difficult.

 When the midwife came, she did the normal checks for me and baby, gave us some tips on breastfeeding and then showed me a brown paper sack that was a gift for me.
 When I opened it it was a bunch of dried leaves and flowers.
 I had no idea what I was supposed to do with them.